sveltejs/kit/documentation/docs/12-cli.md

 - `--verbose` — log more detail

-### svelte-kit start

-After you've built your app with `svelte-kit build`, you can start the production version (irrespective of any adapter that has been applied) locally with `svelte-kit start`.
-This is intended for testing the production build locally, **not for serving your app**, for which you should always use an adapter.

-Like `svelte-kit dev`, it accepts the following options:
+It also has a preview mode for testing the production build locally (irrespective of any adapter that has been applied).
+It accepts the following options (with the same meaning as in `svelte-kit dev`):

+- `-P`/`--preview` — serve the app after building

 - `-p`/`--port`
 - `-o`/`--open`
 - `-h`/`--host` (note the security caveat [above](#command-line-interface-svelte-kit-dev))
 - `-H`/`--https`

+> Preview mode should _not_ be used to serve your app in production.
+Instead, [specify an appropriate adapter](#adapters) and deploy its output to the production environment.